holstrater/holstrater.github.io/_posts/2020-05-04-pwnlab_init.md

 A significant number of ways into and through the target's system depended on local file inclusion and command injection exploits.
 It's absolutely crucial that user input is validated and sanitized sufficiently, this should not be neglected in writing or reviewing code.

-Another important factor in elevating my privileges on the target's machine was being able to find user credentials stored in the MySQL database.
-These passwords were stored as base64-encoded strings, which is better than storing as plaintext but still a lot more insecure than storing as encrypted strings.
-If strong encryption had been used (or if these passwords hadn't been stored there in the first place), I wouldn't have been able to log in as the `kane` and `kent` users from where I elevated my privileges even further.
+Another important factor in elevating my privileges on the target's machine was being able to find user credentials stored in the `MySQL` database.
+These passwords were stored as `base64`-encoded strings, which is better than storing as plaintext but still a lot more insecure than storing as encrypted strings or as strong hashes.
+If strong encryption or hashing had been used (or if these passwords hadn't been stored there in the first place), I wouldn't have been able to log in as the `kane` and `kent` users from where I elevated my privileges even further.